Azure-Samples/azure-cache-redis-demos/tests/README.md

     # Credentials of test user
     TESTUSERNAME = ''
     TESTPASSWORD = ''
+    # IDs of products you want to test
+    PRODUCTIDS = ''
     ```

 1. Click on the `Testing` tab in VSCode's activity bar.
 This will show you all the tests in the project (in a tree structure).